 The second edition of the Guidelines for the Standardization of Geographical Names was published by NGII in October 2012, which replaces its first edition published in 2005.
 In order to meet its major purpose, which is to give directions to local municipalities in their work on geographical names, it provides detailed principles of the standardization and procedures of proposing and processing new or replacing names.
-This book, however, also carries out the function of tutorials on the concept, definition and typology of geographical names, necessity of geographical names standardization and domestic and international bodies of the standardization, history of managing geographical names in Korea, and the romanization of Korean.
+This book also carries out the function of tutorials on the concept, definition and typology of geographical names, necessity of geographical names standardization and domestic and international bodies of the standardization, history of managing geographical names in Korea, and the romanization of Korean.

-Seventeen basic principles of standardizing geographical names are regulated in three stages of naming, perceiving and using, and managing and changing.
-Valid references were provided in the relevant UNCSGN resolutions, e.g. I/4 (C. Principles of office treatment of geographical names), VIII/2 (Commemorative naming practices for geographical features).
+Seventeen basic principles of standardizing geographical names are regulated by three stages; naming, perceiving and using, and managing and changing.
+Relevant UNCSGN resolutions, e.g. I/4 (C. Principles of office treatment of geographical names), VIII/2 (Commemorative naming practices for geographical features) provided valid references.